mpenning/ciscoconfparse2/README.md

 - Modify existing configurations
 - Build new configurations

-Speaking generally, the library examines an IOS-style config and breaks it into a set of linked parent / child relationships.
+Speaking generally, the library examines a text network config and breaks it into a set of linked parent / child relationships.
 You can perform complex queries about these relationships.